AndreaGiardini/GitOps-workshop/docs/argo_upgrade.md

 manually by opening the web interface and pressing the `Refresh` button under the `argocd` application.

+You might have to restart the `kubectl proxy` command in order to see the new interface.
+That's because a new Argo Pod will be created.

 It is possible for Argo to receive webhook from Github whenever a new commit is pushed ([docs](https://argoproj.github.io/argo-cd/operator-manual/webhook/)).